AUX Inputs: What Is the Auxiliary Input? What Is Its Use?

 Will I be able to select the music being played using my car’s controls?

 No. With AUX-inputs you will need to select the music being played on the device itself.
 This may be preferable if a passenger is selecting songs to play.
-Alternatively you can always set up playlists before you set off.
+Alternatively, you can always set up playlists before you set off.
 You will however still be able to alter the volume using your car controls.

-Will it charge my mp3 player / smartphone?
+Will it charge my mp3 player/smartphone?

-No, AUX inputs are designed to input analogue audio signals to your stereo so they can't charge your device.
+No, AUX inputs are designed to input analog audio signals to your stereo so they can’t charge your device.
 However because AUX-IN cables connect to the headphone socket of your phone, they generally leave the charging port on your device free.
-This means there is nothing to stop you charging your device simultaneously.
+This means there is nothing to stop you from charging your device simultaneously.
 You will need a charging cable and either a USB port or 12V-USB charger.
 There are lots of options to choose from.

 What about sound quality?

 AUX inputs provide a direct audio line into your stereo so the sound quality is normally pretty good.
 However, AUX inputs, like headphones only accept analog audio signals.
 This means the conversion of your music files from digital to analog is done by your music player/ smartphone.
 Given smartphones are portable, battery-powered devices they are not always the best at doing this.
 You can read more about sound quality here.